Welcome to the Deborah Silverstein Website

 In the winter of 2021, Deborah and her husband Jim, moved to Asheville, NC to be near their adult children.

-Prior to making the move, Deborah focused her attention on the composition of a full length musical drama, Riveted, which too has found a home with Asheville’s Magnetic Theater Company.
-Magnetic selected Riveted as part of their New Play Development Program.
-A staged reading and full production are now in process.
+Prior to making the move, Deborah focused her attention on the composition of a full length musical drama, Riveted, which too has found a home with Southern Appalachian Repertory Theatre.
+SART selected Riveted to debut in Spring 2025.

-The Magnetic Theater will be staging a full production of RIVETED IN JUNE, 2024.
+Southern Appalachian Repertory Theatre will be staging a full production of RIVETED IN SPRING 2025.

 Stay tuned for schedule and ticketing.